-In the past week I exchanged reflections about this project with my friend and social sciences expert Dr Alex Grech who reminded me how most of us are nowadays locked into Social Media platforms.
-“We are dependent on their affordances to navigate our sociality and mediate our identities.
+In the past week, I have had the privilege of engaging in a profound exchange of reflections regarding this artistic endeavor with my esteemed confidant and expert in the field of social sciences, Dr Alex Grech.
+It was he who eloquently reminded me of the prevailing entrapment that befalls many in our present era—the pervasive allure and ensnarement within the digital realms of social media platforms: “We are dependent on their affordances to navigate our sociality and mediate our identities.
 In our love affair with Silicon Valley, we have gone from the early innocence of private horizontal exchanges with those we know in the offline world to the spectacle of online performance: we watch, lurk, comment, troll, cancel, share and wait for others to acknowledge our existence.
 We are all in this together – including those who watch over us and harvest our data for their private means.
 In the process, we explore, destroy and renew our personas, from completely anonymous to the mundanely familiar.”

 Alex was intrigued with participants agreeing to share and redefine their own identity with the artist and others: “The pandemic has forced us to remove the final vestige of humanity in the offline world and into social distancing.
 We are slowly being deprived of our seven basic senses, for our own good.
 We are masked and yet connected, peering into our screens, trying make sense of what we are, and what we may yet become.
 Our lives are disrupted, but social media will yet be our salvation and keep us safe from ourselves and unknown others.
 Won’t it?”